mirusu400/aram-core/README.md

 The current application-mode milestone includes a bounds-checked EADS loader, a pure-Go ARMv5TE/Thumb interpreter, and a native application machine that maps text, zeroed BSS, a guarded execution stack, deterministic guest heaps, and hash-keyed OEM services.
 It deliberately faults on unknown instructions.
-For the authorized Magic Hole DAT, the machine executes the recovered `0x1100`, `0x1101`, `0x0504`, `0x0505`, `0x0505` lifecycle, dispatches the observed EADS services, and renders the first visible `MinigameQVGAOEM` frame.
-The private integration oracle verifies exact instruction/API-call counts and RGBA SHA-256 `0ae34e616ac40a0dab1e35d907acfef63fb47bd2b065875f17631f0bbeb915a7`.

 The usable library baseline now includes: